mapbox/mapbox-gl-native/platform/ios/docs/guides/Working with Mapbox Studio.md

 For example, if you're looking to prototype points of interest, consider the `poi_label` layer; if you want to style GPS traces, the `roads` layer might be a good proxy.
 Take a look at what's available in [Mapbox Streets](https://www.mapbox.com/studio/tilesets/mapbox.mapbox-streets-v7/): there's probably a layer that closely matches your data.

 ### Importing real data
-If you can't find a good approximate for your data in Mapbox Streets, consider uploading a small subset of your data into Mapbox Studio as a custom tileset.
+If you can't find a good approximation for your data in Mapbox Streets, consider uploading a small subset of your data into Mapbox Studio as a custom tileset.

-Head to [mapbox.com/studio/tilesets](https://www.mapbox.com/studio/tilesets/) and click `New Tileset` to get started with most common geo file formats including KML, GPX, GeoJSON, Shapefiles, and CSV.
+From the [Mapbox Studio Dashboard](https://www.mapbox.com/studio/), click `Tilesets` in the sidebar, then click `New Tileset` to get started with most common geo file formats including KML, GPX, GeoJSON, Shapefiles, and CSV.

 ### Faking placeholder data
 If you don't have any custom data on hand in a format that works easily with the Tileset importer, you can fake placeholder data with the Dataset Editor.

-Head to [mapbox.com/studio/dataset](https://www.mapbox.com/studio/datasets/) and click on `New Dataset` to get started.
+From the [Mapbox Studio Dashboard](https://www.mapbox.com/studio/), click `Datasets` in the sidebar, then click on `New Dataset` to get started.

 Zoom into your desired location and use the draw tools on the left to start creating a set of sample data.